Menu Close

 If I withdraw my claim, can I make another claim later?

 Once a claim is withdrawn and closed, you must ask the CRT for permission if you want to make a new claim about the same issue.
 We will ask you to submit reasons why you should be allowed to.
+See the CRT Rules for the reasons we may consider.

 If all the participants agreed to a consent dismissal order, then none of the participants can make another CRT claim about the same issue.
 This order can be enforced in court.